 The Bishop Law Firm represents disabled clients and we do not get paid unless we win.
 Call us today or start your free case review online now.

 Digestive disorders encompass a wide array of conditions that affect the gastrointestinal tract, from the mouth to the anus.
 Digestive disorders can vary in severity from the minor annoyance of mild heartburn to potentially life-threatening illnesses, such as a perforated ulcer.
 Via Johns Hopkins.

-Some of the most common digestive disorders are: Dysphagia (difficulty swallowing), Achalasia (food does not move through the esophagus), Esophageal stricture (narrowing of the esophagus), GERD (stomach acid enters the esophagus), Barrett’s esophagus (increases risk of esophageal cancer), Gastritis and gastric ulcers (inflammation of stomach lining), Ulcers (infection of the duodenum), Chronic Pancreatitis (inflammation of the pancreas), Crohn’s disease (inflammatory bowel disease of the small intestine), Ulcerative Colitis (inflammatory disease of the large intestine), Diverticulitis (weak spots in the large intestine wall) and Hemorrhoids (clusters of swollen veins in the anus).
+Some of the most common digestive disorders are: Dysphagia (difficulty swallowing), Achalasia (food does not move through the esophagus due to damaged nerves), Esophageal stricture (narrowing of the esophagus), GERD (stomach acid enters the esophagus), Barrett’s esophagus (increases risk of esophageal cancer), Gastritis and gastric ulcers (inflammation of stomach lining), Ulcers (infection of the duodenum), Chronic Pancreatitis (inflammation of the pancreas), Crohn’s disease (inflammatory bowel disease of the small intestine), Ulcerative Colitis (inflammatory disease of the large intestine), Diverticulitis (weak spots in the large intestine wall) and Hemorrhoids (clusters of swollen veins in the anus).
 Also via Johns Hopkins.

 In my clients with digestive disease, symptoms can range from severe pain after eating with fecal incontinence to the need for a blood transfusion or parenteral nutrition.
 Unfortunately, digestive disorders can co-occur and medications can cause side effects.